Install SQL Server Reporting Services

 The default path is C:\Program Files\Microsoft SQL Server Reporting Services.

-After a successful setup, select Configure Report Server to launch the Reporting Services Configuration Manager.
+After a successful setup, select Configure Report Server to launch the Report Server Configuration Manager.

 After you select Configure Report Server in the setup, you will be presented with Report Server Configuration Manager.
 For more information, see Report Server Configuration Manager.